Docs / Integration Tutorials /

 Contents

-Send Purchases to Meta (Facebook) Conversions API
+Send Conversions to Facebook (Meta) Conversions API

 Attributing conversions to Meta (Facebook) Ads is a common task, however doing it with sufficient precision is hard.
 Sales might happen in a payment system or a CRM, or, when they happen online, customer might not come back to the website, so tracking with Meta Pixel or GTM JavaScript produces substandard results.
 Able solves this problem with its server-side conversion tracking and Meta (Facebook) Conversions API integration.